 In more than ten years working as a research associate in a structural biology lab focusing on protein degradation (Max Planck Institute for Developmental Biology, Tübingen and University of Regensburg, both Germany) Mira gathered experience in different DNA and protein associated techniques as well as organizing a lab.

-In her current position she supports the group here and there and takes care that we all can work in a smooth-running lab.
+In her current position she supports the group here and there and takes care that everyone can work in a smooth-running lab.

 Lisa completed her Bachelor in Chemistry, followed by a Master’s degree in Chemistry at the University of Freiburg, Germany.
 After gaining first insights into X-ray crystallography during her Bachelor thesis in the lab of Prof. Thorsten Friedrich.
 She is currently doing her Master in the Biochemistry and Biophysics program at the University of Freiburg.
 In the Thoma lab she is working on identifying the mechanistic principles employed by transcription factors to read out specific sites on nucleosomes.